good-loop/doc/pages/Good-Loop-terminology.md

  - `adblock` | There is an adblocker present (or rather: an ad-like request failed; this can also be caused by a bad internet connection).

 NB: the event names are designed to be good for grep and ES.
 Lower case, no spacing or punctuation.

+## Good-Loop Process Terminology

+These are pretty clear when expanded - but we also use the acronyms.

+- `Response-to-Brief (RTB)` The proposal we send a client after they send us a brief.
+Note: elsewhere in adtech RTB means realtime bidding.
+- `Post Campaign Analysis (PCA)` The report we send a client after the campaign.